emilyregolao/about-me/README.md

 🎓 I'm currently in the last semester to get my bachelor's degree in Computer Sicence! (can't wait to graduate!!)

-🍃 In my free time I like cooking, reading, hang out with my dog, listen to music, and watch series (mostly Peaky Blinders)
+🍃 In my free time I like cooking, reading, hang out with my dog, listen to music, and watch series (mostly Peaky Blinders).

 </td><td valign="top" width="48%">